jbampton/Team/README.md

 #WANTED

-Reliable, motivated, English speaking (on Codewars) Junior Ruby on Rails Developer who wants to shake it up and make some noise...!?!?!?!!!
+Reliable, motivated, English speaking (on Codewars) Junior Ruby on Rails Developers who want to shake it up and make some noise...!?!?!?!!!